edgi-govdata-archiving/sitemapper/README.md

 ### sitemap-redis

-simple cgi to interact with a redis server
+Simple cgi to interact with a redis server

-sites can be nominated then pulled and submitted
+Sites can be nominated then pulled and submitted

-goal is to facilitate more cost effective off-cloud proccessing
+Goal is to facilitate more cost effective off-cloud proccessing

+TODO web interface and user tokens

 ### sitemap-web